Skip to Content

 • If the preview looks weak, improve the hub name, description, banner, or logo rather than relying on the post text to fix it.

-This setting controls whether regular MEMBER users can generate tracked hub share links from the hub share flow.
+Regular MEMBER users can generate tracked hub share links when the hub’s join policy allows member-led sharing.

-• When enabled, members can create reusable share URLs that let your team see which member created the link and which joins or requests came through it.
+• Members can create reusable share URLs for Open and Request hubs, so your team can see which member created the link and which joins or requests came through it.

-• This setting does not let members grant staff or admin access, and it does not let them bypass your join policy.
+• Member-created links do not grant staff or admin access, and they never bypass your join policy.

 How it behaves by join policy: